How do living architectures survive and thrive? My biophysical research clarifies how information flows between local and global scales.

 Genome maintenance during aging

-Over time, cells lose genes that encode protein factories.
+Over time, cells lose genes encoding protein-producing factories.
 What might cells do to maintain enough genes to survive?

-The Yamashita Lab and I explored stochastic equations of gene copy number.
-Our models showed that preferential inheritance can guard the fidelity of DNA during aging.
+The Yamashita Lab and I explored stochastic equations of gene copy number to learn how preferential inheritance can guard the fidelity of DNA during aging.